msolberg/rhel-osp-on-satellite6/doc/install.md

 3. Click "Select a Version" next to the module named "quickstack".
 4. Select the "Use Latest" version.

+Follow the same procedure to import each of the StackForge puppet modules to the content view.
+Use the "add_puppet_modules.sh" script to expedite the process.

+TODO:  This should all be scripted - there are 48 of these modules!

 Publish the version of the content view:

 1. Click "Publish New Version"
 2. Optionally enter a comment in the description field.
 3. Click "Publish"